If you decide that you want to buy N scale models, you might notice that some are made out of brass!

 Brass is while being fairly niche, is really a special party of the model train scene.

-It’s very collectable, and it provides you with amazing quality and value for money.
+It’s very collectible, and it provides you with amazing quality and value for money.

 It really goes to show the quality and value you can get, and the attention to detail is staggering every time you use this type of product.

-Plus, most of them are created manually as opposed to the mass production used in common scale trains with moulds.
-It’s easy to see that the visual representation is unique and you really get extraordinary experience compared to an off the shelf train.
+Plus, most of them are created manually as opposed to the mass production used in common scale trains with molds.
+It’s easy to see that the visual representation is unique and you really get extraordinary experience compared to an off-the-shelf train.

 It’s unlike anything that you can find out there, and it’s exactly what you will like in a situation like this.